You’re writing. It’s helping. It’s still not converting

 You’re not just helpful.
 You’re the answer they’ve been searching for.

-You’ve always had the value—now know your value and make it visible
+You’ve always had the value.
+Now know your value and make it visible

 It’s time to say the thing you’ve been trying to write for years